Why We Are Here

 Georgia’s constitution provides that, “The right of the people to keep and bear arms shall not be infringed, but the General Assembly shall have power to prescribe the manner in which arms may be borne.” (emphasis ours).

 What part of prescribing the manner in which my pistol may be borne covers making it a crime to bear it while I am in attendance at church?
-Or while visiting a public building such as a highway rest stop?
+Or while on a college campus or attending a college class?
+Or visiting a government building where meetings are being held?

-These are some of the places defined as a ‘public gathering’, at which Georgians are committing crimes when they carry their otherwise lawfully possessed guns.
+These are some of the places defined as “off limits”, at which Georgians are committing crimes when they carry their otherwise lawfully possessed guns.
 I know that I am not a criminal when I get up in the morning and put my gun on, and that I don’t suddenly become a criminal just because I step into a certain building.
 So why does Georgia law make that assumption?

 Georgia Firearms Laws Are Due For a Change!